cisco/webex-assistant-sdk/get_started_documentation/README.md

 all the decryption and signing logic and basically becomes the `echo-skill` we tested first.
 This is a good pattern to follow, so you can also test your skill in isolation from all the decryption and signature logic.

+### Health Endpoint

+You'll notice that in the secure Echo we also have a `GET` endpoint which is marked as a `health` endpoint.
+This is not 100% required right now, but it's encouraged to add it to your apps since it will serve a purpose in the upcoming `Developer Portal` we are putting together.

+The endpoint should have the same route as the normal invoke method for the skill, but it's a `GET` method instead.
+The expected behaviour should be as follows:

+- There are 2 query params similar to the invocatrion endpoint: `signature` and `message`.
+- The skill should verify these 2 params are included.
+- The signature should be verified and the message decrypted.
+- The decrypted message is a `challenge`, which should be sent back in the response to the `Skills Service`.

 ## Hosting Sample Skill Locally

 Now that our skill is running securely, we can host it locally over https.
 For that we can use a service like